 After three fantastic hiking vacations in the Alps, we were ready for more adventure.
 We set our sights on Grindelwald, Switzerland at the base of the famed Eiger.
 Grindelwald is accessible from Geneva or Zurich via the uber-efficient Swiss train system.

 We spent almost a week in Verbier, Switzerland, where we stayed at the ultra-luxe Virgin Limited Edition property known as The Lodge.
-The children loved The Lodge and almost immediately declared it to be their favourite place to stay.
-They were so enamoured with The Lodge that our youngest son put one of the ‘if lost, please return me to The Lodge’ cards in his pocket upon departure.
+The children loved The Lodge and declared it to be their favourite place to stay.
+They were so enamored with The Lodge that our youngest son put one of the ‘if lost, please return me to The Lodge’ cards in his pocket upon departure.
 Hoping to get lost so you can return to The Lodge.
 Hmm…I may start carrying a card too.

 The Lodge offers an indoor pool, spa, indoor/outdoor hot tubs, gym, spa and all of the extras you would expect from a Virgin Limited Edition Property.
 We all adored Pebbles, The Lodge dog, who is a warm snuggle and always available for hikes or runs.
 The children loved their private luxury bunkroom equipped with six bunk beds, bathroom, reading nook, books, robes, slippers and gaming station.
 No wonder it is their favourite place ever!
 The consensus from the entire family is that life is good at The Lodge.